arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 estimated_time: 60 minutes

 @pre_reqs
 We recommend completing the Arcus Data Contribution Orientation before doing this module.
-It's helpful to have reviewed the [Arcus website](https://arcus.chop.edu) at  (available only on the CHOP network), to understand Arcus’s overall goals.
+It's helpful to have reviewed the [Arcus website](https://arcus.chop.edu) (available only on the CHOP network), to understand Arcus’s overall goals.

 @end